 by Alexandr Novopoltsev for InData Labs

 Using machine learning, AI and Big Data technologies InData Labs helps tech startups and enterprises explore new ways of leveraging data, implement highly complex and innovative projects, and build breakthrough AI products.
-Our core services include Data Strategy Consulting, Big Data Engineering, Data Science Consulting.
+Our core services include AI Software Development, Big Data Engineering, Data Science Consulting.

 - H. Varian (2011) Predicting the Present. //www.thinkwithgoogle.com/articles/predicting-the-present.html